programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 show(p)
 ```

-The `HoverTool` is just one of [many other tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but it's extremely useful for data exploration and interaction.
-It allows you to set a `tooltips` property which takes a list of tuples.
+The `HoverTool` is just one of [many plotting tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but I introduce it here because it is particularly useful for data exploration and interaction.
+It allows you to set a `tooltips` property which takes a list of [tuples](https://www.w3schools.com/python/python_tuples.asp).
 The first part of the tuple is a display name and the second is a column name from your `ColumnDataSource` prefaced with `@`.
 Once we've instantiated this tool, we add it to the plot using the `add_tool` method.
 We'll see how this looks in a moment.

 Finally, we make sure to add the line to show the plot.
 Now we can run `column_datasource.py` and interact with our data in the browser.

 {% include figure.html filename="visualizing-with-bokeh-2.png" caption="Plotting with the ColumnDataSource and More Styling Options" %}

-Note that because we're randomly sampling the data, your plot will look different each time you run the code.
+Note that because we're randomly sampling the data, our plot will look different each time we run the code.

 At the top and along the axes of the plot, we see the labels that we added.
 There's also a new tool in the toolbar.
 This is the hover tool that we added.
 To see it in action, hover over any data point in the scatterplot.
 A window will pop up showing the columns we set in our `tooltip` property!

-Try returning to the example above and adding/removing other variables and changing display names.
+Before moving to the next section of the lesson, returning to the example above and adding/removing other variables and changing display names.

 # Categorical Data and Bar Charts: Munitions Dropped by Country